paser-group/continuous-secsoft/README.md

 ## Other instructions
 - Bring your own laptop for workshops.
 You can't work with your peer.
-- All exams are open book, one page both side handwritten cheat sheet allowed, Cheat sheets need to be submitted with exam scripts.
+- In both exams you are allowed to bring a 1-page, hand-written cheastsheet is allowed, Cheat sheets need to be submitted with exam scripts.
 - For workshop save your work in a Tenn.
 Tech.
-Gitlab repository.
+Gitlab repository (https://gitlab.csc.tntech.edu/).
-- If the instructor detects copy-paste in source code or exams then that will result in direct **F** for the course.
+- If the instructor detects copy-paste in workshops or exams then that will result in direct **F** for the course.
-- For workshops you can consult your peers but the work needs to be solo.
 - All classes are in-person.
 - Workshops are in-person as well as take home.
-Before the start of every workshop I will ask the class on how much time students want.
+Before the start of every workshop I will ask the class on how much time students want, and based on the feedback will determine a due time.
 - For workshop and projects, I will determine submission time based on latest commit timestamp as determined by GitLab.
 For example, if an assignment is due Aug 20, then I will check the lastest commit for your assignment in your repository.

 ## Disability Accommodation